Kalispera Greece Crete.

 ISLANDS A-Z CRETE CYCLADES DODECANESE EASTERN AEGEAN

-IONIAN SARONIC SPORADES SEARCH ABOUT US
+IONIAN SARONIC SPORADES MAINLAND ABOUT US

-Arkadi Monastery near Rethymno in Crete
+Arkadi Monastery near Rethymnon in Crete

+The Monastery of Arkadi, about 20 kilometres southeast of Rethymno, was once one of the largest and richest monasteries in Crete.
 The architecture is striking, not only the church itself, but also the other buildings of the monastery complex.
 The complex is large in terms of area.
 Just the impressive church together with the buildings are worth the trip here.
 But the reason why so many go here is a tragic event.
 Busloads of tourists and Greeks arrives here every day.

 The monastery is most known for the role it played in the Cretan revolt of 1866-1869 against the occupying Turkish forces.
 There is much to tell about Moni Arkadi, several books have been written about the monastery, and the massacre that took place in November 1866.
 If you are interested I can recommend Arkadi, the historic monastery.
 The book does not cost many euros and can be bought in Arkadi, and in Rethymno, as well as in other larger places.